The waterfalls

 The Charabotte waterfall is located 31 km from the campsite and is of ecological, geological and landscape interest.
 Its impressive 115 m high cataract can be seen between Chaley and Plateau d’Hauteville, in the Albarine valley, named after the river that flows from the cliff.

 The top of the waterfall is also a dream location.
 In the woods, the sound of water can be heard, and then the Albarine River becomes visible.
 The water is crystal clear.
 The rock is worn, smoothed by the friction of the water.
-Everything is curves and delicacy.
+It’s all curves and delicacy.
 Suddenly, the Bugey mountains stretch out in a green panorama.
 A quick glance to the left and it seems as if the river stops there… In reality, it boldly leaps into the void between the rocks.
 It’s magical!

 The timid river transforms itself before our eyes into an impetuous waterfall: beautiful, strong, changing, poetic.
 In a word, feminine.
 By the way, where does this charming name “Charabotte” come from?